Ultimate Ears Blast

 Yes.
 The Blast simply sounds excellent.
 There are lots of options out there, and people will have different preferences, but we certainly recommend it to anyone who wants a versatile, stylish speaker.

-- Amazon drops explosive deals on these Ultimate Ears waterproof Bluetooth speakers
+- Amazon and Best Buy drops killer deals on these Ultimate Ears Bluetooth speakers